Practical tips for recognizing and dealing with overwhelm during the holidays.

 - lower blood pressure,

-- reduced levels of chronic pain,
+- reduce levels of chronic pain,

-- and higher levels of energy.
+- and have higher energy levels.

 Neuroscience experiences show that listening to music can increase our positive emotions.